 In the 2012 "Report on Resolutions Received After the Deadline", resolution 2012-LR11 was referred to resolution B80 in the 2012 Resolutions Book.
-The UBCM membership endorsed resolution 2012-B80 which asked that the Government of Canada develop revised Fisheries Act policies and regulations in collaboration with all stakeholders, specifically including local governments through UBCM and FCM, to ensure changes address municipal concerns while strengthening environmental protection for our watercourses.
+The UBCM membership endorsed resolution 2012-B80.

 UBCM has not yet received a response to resolution 2012-B80 from the federal government.